 - Being in shock with clod and clammy skin

 - Having blood in stools, vomit or urine

 - Having bruises that may be caused by bleeding under the skin

 If you have been to a region where dengue fever is common, and you experience such as severe abdominal pain, excessive vomiting, breathing difficulty, or bleeding gums or nose, you are advised to call 1669 or go to an emergency room near you immediately.

 When a mosquito bites someone with a dengue virus, the mosquito is infected.
 And then it bites another human, he or she is infected with the virus.

 Human can develop immunity to prevent the reoccurrence of the disease.
 However, you can have immunity to the only type of dengue virus that once transmitted to you, but not other types of virus.
-Moreover, the chance you can be sick with severe dengue fever or dengue hemorrhagic fever is high if you are infected it again and again.
+Moreover, the chance you can be sick with severe dengue fever or dengue hemorrhagic fever could be higher if you are infected with it again and again.